bazad/ida_kernelcache/README.md

 ## Versions

-I've tested ida_kernelcache with IDA Pro 6.95 on the iPhone 7 10.1.1 and 11.0 kernelcaches.
+ida_kernelcache has been tested with IDA Pro 6.95 on the iPhone 7 10.1.1, 11.0, and 11.2
+kernelcaches.
 Currently only Arm64 kernelcaches from iOS 10 and later are supported.

 ## Getting started